XusBadia/Dymond-iOS-Theme/README.md

 With support for many tweaks (and more coming) and more than 300 apps, Dymond is the best minimal icon replacement you can get.

 ![Preview of Dymond](http://www.winfisdesign.com/dymond/images/dymond-iphone-mockup.png)

+##Permitted Use

+- Add icons
+- Modify the PSDs
+- Use any asset for your personal or commercial product

+I do not ask for anything in return, but if you want to purchase the theme in Cydia, I'd appreciate it.

+Also, follow me on twitter ([@XusBadia](http://www.twitter.com/XusBadia)) for updates and future products.